A Singaporean’s Guide to SOR, SIBOR, the Transition to Sora & How It Will Affect Home Loans

 Also, the report mentioned that compounded SORA rates are actually backwards-looking overnight rates.
 These rates are said to be generally more stable in comparison to the popular forward-looking term rates for SIBOR pegged loans.
 This is because forward-looking term rates have more exposure to market factors such as a quarter or year-end volatility.

 Instead of replacing SIBOR with a replacement polled benchmark, the report argues that switching to SORA will be a better long term decision for Singapore’s financial markets.

 This is so a transition to a SORA-centred SGD interest rate market will stop market fragmentation, ensure transparency, make it less complicated for consumers to compare loan prices and foster the development of deep and efficient SGD financial markets.

 SORA vs SIBOR

 The main difference between SORA and SIBOR is that SORA is backwards looking as it is computed using the volume rated average of past unsecured overnight interbank transactions.

-Whereas for SIBOR, it is computed using the interest rates that banks have projected for terms in the future.
+For SIBOR, it is computed using the interest rates that banks have projected for terms in the future.
 This means that SIBOR rates will likely be more unpredictable and volatile, as you cannot predict the interest hikes that might happen in the future.

-For SORA pegged loans, adoption is still in its infancy.
+For SORA pegged loans, adoption is growing.